Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-6.md

 5. Stack: `7 7`.
 Script: `OP_EQUAL`.
 6. Stack: `true`.
 Script: empty.

-`OP_ADD` takes two elements from the stack, summarizes them, and push the sum into the stack. `OP_EQUAL` takes two elements from the stack and compares then: if they're equal it pushes `true` to the stack; otherwise it pushes `false`.
-A result of a script execution is the value of the top stack element: in our case it's `true`, which means that the script finished successfully.
+`OP_ADD` takes two elements from the stack, summarizes them, and push the sum into the stack. `OP_EQUAL` takes two elements from the stack and compares them: if they're equal it pushes `true` to the stack; otherwise it pushes `false`.
+A result of a script execution is the value of the top stack element: in our case, it's `true`, which means that the script finished successfully.

 Now let's look at the script that is used in Bitcoin to perform payments: